Posture directly relates to Fatigue

 We have all seen elderly folks stooped over.
 In general, as we age, we tend to move further and further away from center.
 The more we move away from center, the more stress it puts on our bodies, thus the more fatigued we feel.
 It’s no surprise that the elderly tend to experience more fatigue and thus need more frequent and longer rests.
 However, don’t fool yourself into thinking that postural distortions only come with age.
 These problems usually start when we’re much younger.

 Sports injuries, car accidents, falls, cumulative stooping over computers and smartphones, and even hereditary structural issues can all contribute to postural problems, which will likely get worse as the person ages.
-We may feel the effects, such as pain and fatigue, at different stages in our lives as stresses are put on the body, or we may we may feel the effects when we are older.
+We may feel the effects, such as pain and fatigue, at different stages in our lives as stresses are put on the body, or we may feel the effects when we are older.

 How Can I Tell If I Have Poor Posture?

 Most methods of postural measurement are non-scientific and not reliable.
 A basic reliable method of measuring posture is a digitized postural analysis.
-In our offices, we use the state of the art screening tool called Posture Screen, a downloadable app on the iPad.
+In our offices, we use the state-of-the-art screening tool called Posture Screen, a downloadable app on the iPad.
 We use it to screen people for significant postural issues to determine if action is needed, in order to grow/age in the healthiest state possible and to infuse the body with maximum energy.

 Although this method is far more accurate than most other methods, it is rudimentary, compared with digital standing radiographs.
 The radiographic method can accurately measure the complete spinal structure in a scientific, repeatable way.